 That's my first tip for you: Follow the "pizza rule" for brainstorming.
 If you're unfamiliar with the "pizza rule," it's the idea that if you have more people in a room than you could feed with a pizza, there are too many people in that room to hold a productive meeting.

-Same goes for a brainstorm session: If you've got a dozen people sitting around a table, expect a really long list of really mediocre ideas.
+The same rule goes for a brainstorming session: If you've got a dozen people sitting around a table, expect a really long list of truly mediocre ideas.

 So, what else can you do other than bribe a group of two to six people with pizza to unearth good ideas?
 So glad you asked.

-Better Brainstorming: 12 Tips for Getting to Good Ideas
+12 Team Brainstorming Techniques for Getting to Good Ideas

 1) Invite a diverse group of people.

-If you're on a team that works on all of the same projects together, goes to team meetings together, sits next to each other in the office, and hangs out in the same group chats all day ... well, needless to say, their ideas will likely start to get pretty homogenous.
+If your team works on all of the same projects together, goes to team meetings together, sits next to each other in the office, and hangs out in the same group chats all day ... well, needless to say, the ideas will likely start to get pretty homogenous.

 Instead, invite new people from other teams to your brainstorms -- people with different skill sets and experiences to help get you out of your rut and see things in a new way.
 It'll give you that great mix of new perspectives and contextual knowledge that'll help you land on ideas that are both original and doable.

 Nicole Steinbok advocates this technique, and it's one I've used with positive results.
 (I usually round up to 30 minutes, but what's a few minutes among friends?)
 It works particularly well for people like myself that thrive under the threat of a deadline.